-Located on a 20-acre campus in downtown Milwaukee, the Harley-Davidson Museum brings a taste of rebellion and classic American culture to both the “wild” and “mild” with interactive exhibits.
+Located on a 20-acre campus in downtown Milwaukee, the Harley-Davidson Museum brings a taste of rebellion and classic American culture to both the “wild” and “mild” visitors.
 This museum is the only Harley-Davidson Museum in the world, and whether you’re a devoted biker or just interested in learning more about an American institution, you’ll find plenty to explore.

-At the museum, you’ll see more than 450 motorcycles and artifacts, dating back to the oldest known Harley-Davidson motorcycle: Serial Number One, and learn stories of extraordinary products, people, history, and Harley-Davidson culture.
-The museum also offers exclusive ticketed programs and tours, including the Steel Toe Tour, a two-part tour with a trip by shuttle to Harley-Davidson’s Pilgrim Road Powertrain Operations facility, and the Behind-the-Scenes Tour into the private Harley-Davidson Archives.
+At the museum, you’ll see more than 450 motorcycles and artifacts, dating back to the oldest known Harley-Davidson motorcycle, Serial Number One.
+Learn stories of the extraordinary products, people, history, and Harley-Davidson culture.
+The museum also offers exclusive ticketed programs and tours, including the Steel Toe Tour, a two-part tour with a shuttle trip to Harley-Davidson’s Pilgrim Road Powertrain Operations facility, and the Behind-the-Scenes Tour into the private Harley-Davidson Archives.

 You don’t have to hit the open road again to find lunch – Motor Bar and Restaurant serves up American classics on site.
-Museum admission is not required to dine at Motor, so if you don’t have time for the whole museum, feel free to stop by to soak in the atmosphere and enjoy burgers, barbeque, and more.
+Museum admission is not required to dine at Motor, so even if you don’t have time for the whole museum, you can still stop by to soak in the atmosphere and enjoy burgers, barbeque, and more.